 Choosing a topic

-A dissertation differs from traditional essay in that you are often allowed to choose your own topic.
+A dissertation differs from a traditional essay in that you are often allowed to choose your own topic.
 It is important to keep a narrow focus.
 In other words, try to be as specific as possible to ensure your project is “doable”.

 It is likely your dissertation will take a significant amount of time to complete so it is wise to choose a topic that sparks your curiosity, so you can sustain your interest during both the reading and writing phase.

 Try and identify a gap in the literature – could you make an original contribution, or look at a widely researched area from a different angle?
 Be aware that your title, or even focus, may change the more you read and delve into the topic.

 Planning your research

 Depending on your subject and type of dissertation, you may need to seek ethics approval, your tutor will be able to advise if this is the case.
 Given the size and nature of a dissertation, you may wish to consider time management strategies, such as creating a Gantt Chart or adopting the Pomodoro technique.
 You can read more about planning and time management on our Getting Organised pages.

 Online Survey Tool